Mahmud-Kandawala/API-Timestamp-Microservice/README.md

 Start by importing the project on Replit.
 Next, you will see a .replit window.
 Select Use run command and click the Done button.

+## Submitting

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the Solution Link field.
 Optionally, also submit a link to your project's source code in the GitHub Link field.

 Note: Time zones conversion is not a purpose of this project, so assume all sent valid dates will be parsed with new Date() as GMT dates.

-## Submitting

-Once you're done, submit the URL to your working project with all its tests passing.

 ## Testing
 https://replit.com/@Mahmud-Kandawal/boilerplate-project-timestamp?v=1   --- > (Go to the link and press "Run")